melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 ```

 Once everything is set up you will be able to go to http://127.0.0.1:4000 and see Sparky dashboard
-with no project ( will be created it later )
+with no projects ( will be created later )

 # Hosts file